BIGJRA/BIGJRA.github.io/rejuv.md

 Decimation is a priority move, but it ignores abilities.
 Hence, we have to use Quick Guard!
 Decimation has 20 PP and Quick Guard starts with 15.
-TWO Pokémon with Quick Guard can drain its PP with Quick Guard, then watch it struggle to death!
+TWO Pokemon with Quick Guard can drain its PP with Quick Guard, then watch it struggle to death!

 Whether you win or lose, watch the next scenes play out.